gbraad-docs/knowledge-base/technology/c9ide.md

 Create a new service and search Docker hub for `gbraad/c9ide`, and confirm with clicking Select.

 #### General settings
 Select the preferred flavor from the image selecter.

-At the moment there is a CentOS 7 and Fedora 24 image based on my [devenv](htttp://github.com/gbraad/devenv) environment.
+  * `c7` is based on CentOS 7
+  * `f24` is based on Fedora 24
+  * `u1604` is based on Ubuntu 16.04 (xenial)

+_Note: Images with the `-devenv` suffix are based on my [devenv](htttp://github.com/gbraad/devenv) environment.
+Unless you know what you are doing, it is best to not use these._

 #### Ports
 ```